Baltimore Ravens 2021: News, Schedule, Roster, Score, Injury Report

 The Baltimore Ravens made the most of many teams passing up on a Heisman winner and drafted him at #32 overall at the 2018 NFL draft.
 Lamar Jackson possessed supreme rushing skills, and many regarded him as a running back.
 However, he remained steadfast on wanting to play quarterback and the team gave him a chance.

 Jackson got his chance midway through the 2018 NFL campaign when Super Bowl XLVII MVP Joe Flacco sustained an injury.

 In the team's second season with quarterback Lamar Jackson, the team put together the best run of the NFL regular season.
 Their 14-2 record had them pegged as Super Bowl favorites.
 However, they lost in the first playoff round.
 Nevertheless, the quarterback became only the second player to earn the regular season MVP award with a unanimous vote.

-The 2020 season will see Lamar Jackson aim to guide Baltimore Ravens to a third consecutive playoff appearance.
-His goal will be to win a post-season game and lift the Vincent Lombardi Trophy.
+The 2020 season saw Lamar Jackson aim to guide Baltimore Ravens to a third consecutive playoff appearance.
+His goal was to win a post-season game and lift the Vincent Lombardi Trophy.
 However, the Ravens fell to the Buffalo Bills in the Division Playoffs in a dismal 3-17 loss.

 The Baltimore Ravens are a relatively new franchise.
 Yet they have hit headlines over their logo and had to shake things up near the turn of the century.

 The issue arose as the Baltimore dweller was peeved at not getting credit for a design similar to what he had given to the franchise.

 After the jury ruled against the franchise, they elected to craft a new logo.
 The Baltimore Ravens dropped the helmet theme and adopted the crest they use even today.
 Chiefly, the insignia features a raven looking to the right with the gold-tinted letter 'B' plastered on the side of its head.